Bỏ qua đến nội dung

 • Receive automatic alerts when tire pressure is low or the battery is nearly empty

-• View parameters that are hidden by the official VinFast app (especially on older models)
+• View parameters that are hidden by the official VinFast app (especially for older models)

 • Integrate with other automations (for example: turn on the car’s AC before leaving the house)